grafana/k6-docs/src/data/markdown/translated-guides/en/07 Misc/06 Archive.md

 [k6-operator](https://github.com/grafana/k6-operator#multi-file-tests) can distribute a k6 test across a Kubernetes cluster.

-When having a k6 test with multiple files, you can use the archive functionality to bundle the k6 test in a single "archived" file and pass this file to run the test.
+When a k6 test has multiple files, you can use the archive functionality to bundle the k6 test in a single *archived* file and pass this file to run the test.

 ## Contents of an archive file